You can choose services which best suit your needs, so you're in control of your care and support.

 - how you'll use your personal budget to make these things happen

 This information will then be recorded in your 'support plan'.
 You can ask a friend or family member to help you, if choose to write the plan yourself.

 We'll need to agree your support plan before you can receive any personal budget payments.

-You can make your own care and support arrangements if your recieve your personal budget as a 'direct payment', or:
+You can make your own care and support arrangements if you receive your personal budget as a 'direct payment', or:

 - we can help you find high quality and good value services, or

 - someone else can manage your support arrangements and direct payment, but this will need to be agreed with us

 See a list of advice and support providers with whom you can make your care arrangements using direct payments.

 Ongoing support with direct payments